How many migrants cross the Channel – and how many are stopped?

 This year so far, 330 boats have illegally arrived to UK shores carrying migrants.

-And, on average, the number of migrants per boat has been rising, Independent analysis reveals.
+And, on average, the number of migrants per boat has been rising, analysis by The Independent reveals.

-Boats have been carrying an average of 58 migrants each over 2025, up substantially from 48 per boat in 2023 and 53 last year.
+Boats have been carrying an average of 58 migrants each this year, up substantially from 48 per boat in 2023 and 53 last year.

 Since the most common forms of vessel include dinghies, kayaks and rigid-hulled inflatable boats, these highly overloaded boats present an increased risk of capsizing.